alejball/cse15l-lab-reports/CSE15l-Lab-3.md

         451:          delivery to the distal tubular cells produced by the
         453:          proximal tubular reabsorption) might actually increase

-Here, we only searched for the string "tubular" within one file, and we get 11 appearances of "tubular" within the file in the format `<line number>   "String where tubualar appears">` using the `grep -i` command.
+Here, we only searched for the string "tubular" within one file, and we get 11 appearances of "tubular" within the file in the format `<line number>   "String where tubualar appears">` using the `grep -n "string" <Path>` command.
 Now because we know the specific lines where "tubular" appears we can go directly there and not waste any time scrolling up and down to find the correct line.

 **Example 3**

         [cs15lfa22qi@ieng6-201]:technical:392$ grep -n "outlandish" */*.txt
         [cs15lfa22qi@ieng6-201]:technical:393$

-Here, we searched for the string "outlandish" within multiple files using the `grep -n` command.
+Here, we searched for the string "outlandish" within multiple files using the `grep -n "string" <Path>` command.
 Nothing was printed.
 This simply means there are no appearances of "outlandish" within any of the files we have provided a path to.

 ## grep -i Examples